example42/psick/docs/tp.md

 ### Install anything anywhere with a tiny command

-Image a simple command, which expects as input the the name of an application or software and installs it, taking care of the underlying operating system, the eventual repositories that provide packages, how their names are different on different operating systems, if that app needs other apps or packages installed as prerequisites.
+Image a simple command, which expects as input the name of an application or a software and installs it, taking care of the underlying operating system, the eventual repositories that provide packages, how their names are different on different operating systems, if that app needs other apps or packages installed as prerequisites.

-Something like ```install <software>``` that works everywhere.
+A command like ```install <software>``` that works everywhere.

+Well, it exists.
+Here.

-Here it exists.
-To install locally (you might need root privileges ) any application on any operating systems, managing all the necessary dependencies:
+To install locally (you might need root privileges ) *any application on any operating system*, managing all the necessary dependencies, just write from the main dir of this control repo:

     bin/tp_install.sh <app_name>